Thank you for contacting

 What New York Families Should Do Before Filing

-Families preparing to file their 2026 tax returns should review their eligibility each year, especially if their household income, filing status, or the number of qualifying children has changed.
+Families preparing to file their 2026 tax returns should review their eligibility each year, particularly if their household income, filing status, or the number of qualifying children has changed.
 Maintaining records of child care payments can help support claims for the Child and Dependent Care Credit.

 Careful preparation can help families reduce tax liability, increase tax refunds, and avoid delays during the filing season.